Aneurin Bevan: Opposition

 Despite Bevan's criticism of the new party leader, Gaitskell decided to appoint him as Shadow Colonial Secretary, and then Shadow Foreign Secretary in 1956.
 Bevan was as critical of Nasserist Egypt's seizure of the Suez Canal on 26 July 1956 as he was of the subsequent Anglo-French military response.
 He compared Gamal Abdel Nasser with Ali Baba and the Forty Thieves, from One Thousand and One Nights.
 He was a vocal critic of the Conservative government's actions in the Suez Crisis, noticeably delivering high-profile speeches at a protest rally in Trafalgar Square on 4 November 1956, and criticising the government's actions and arguments in the Commons on 5 December 1956.
 Bevan accused the government of a "policy of bankruptcy and despair", stating at the Trafalgar rally: We are stronger than Egypt but there are other countries stronger than us.
 Are we prepared to accept for ourselves the logic we are applying to Egypt?
 If nations more powerful than ourselves accept the absence of principle, the anarchistic attitude of Eden and launch bombs on London, what answer have we got, what complaint have we got?
 If we are going to appeal to force, if force is to be the arbiter to which we appeal, it would at least make common sense to try to make sure beforehand that we have got it, even if you accept that abysmal logic, that decadent point of view.We are in fact in the position today of having appealed to force in the case of a small nation, where if it is appealed to against us it will result in the destruction of Great Britain, not only as a nation, but as an island containing living men and women.
-Therefore I say to Anthony, I say to the British government, there is no count at all upon which they can be defended.They have besmirched the name of Britain.
+Therefore I say to Anthony [Eden], I say to the British government, there is no count at all upon which they can be defended.They have besmirched the name of Britain.
 They have made us ashamed of the things of which formerly we were proud.
 They have offended against every principle of decency and there is only one way in which they can even begin to restore their tarnished reputation and that is to get out!
 Get out!
 Get out!